solaroiiid/true-education-manhwa-wiki/docs/seasons/index.md

 # Seasons

-This section organizes the manhwa by seasons.
+This section organizes True Education by seasons.

-Season pages will be added here.
+Season pages will be listed here automatically.